-If the UE is not in MICO mode and the AMF detects the UE is in Non-allowed area unless the request from the SMF is regulatory prioritized service, the AMF reject the request from the SMF and notify the SMF that the UE is reachable only for regulatory prioritized service.
-The AMF stores an indication that the SMF has been informed that the UE is reachable only for regulatory prioritized service.
+If the UE is not in MICO mode and the AMF detects the UE is in Non-allowed area unless the request from the requester is regulatory prioritized service, the AMF reject the request and notify the requester that the UE is reachable only for regulatory prioritized service.
+The AMF stores an indication that the requester has been informed that the UE is reachable only for regulatory prioritized service.

-If the Registration procedure with AMF change is in progress when the old AMF receives a N11 message, the old AMF may reject N11 message with an indication that the N11 message has been temporarily rejected.
+If the Registration procedure with AMF change is in progress when the old AMF receives a Namf_MT_EnableUEReachability Request message, the old AMF may reject the message with an indication that the message has been temporarily rejected.

+3, 4.
+[Conditional] AMF sends Paging message to (R)AN node.

+The steps follows the paging steps of clause 4.2.3.4 step 4 and 5.

-6. [Conditional] AMF to SMF: N11 message ACK.
+5. [Conditional] AMF to SMF: Namf_MT_EnableUEReachability response.